sematext/docs/docs/integration/ibm-cloud-kubernetes-logs.md

 title: IBM Cloud Kubernetes Logs Integration
-description: Sematext IBM Cloud Kubernetes Logs integration is configured by running Logagent as a Daemonset in your cluster.
+description: Sematext IBM Cloud Kubernetes Logs integration is configured by running Logagent as a DaemonSet in your cluster.

 With this integration you can:

 - Forward all Containerd container logs
-- Use log globs to choose which containers to log
+- Use log globs to choose which container log files to tail
 - Drop noisy logs with `dropEvents`
 - Forward logs to different Apps
 - Enable Kubernetes audit logs

 IBM Cloud Kubernetes uses Cointainerd as the container engine.
 In this case Logagent can't use the Docker remote API to retrieve logs and metadata.
-Instead, logs are collected from containerd log files, which requires access to the relevant directories.
+Instead, logs are collected from Containerd log files, which requires access to the relevant directories.

 The Logagent [input-filter for Containerd](../logagent/input-filter-containerd/) supports:

 * Tailing log files from `/var/log/containers/`, `/var/log/pods` and `/var/data/kubeletlogs`
 * Enrichment of logs with podName, namespace, containerName, containerId
-* Joining long log lines over 4KB into one log line
+* Joining long log events over 4KB into one log event
-* Parsing containerd log headers (timestamp, stream, flags)
+* Parsing Containerd log headers (timestamp, stream, flags)
 * Parsing message content with Logagent's parser library